 Speculation that the Australian central bank could slash already record-low interest rates has hit the local dollar (STR)

-European sentiment had been dampened earlier in the day after the OECD cut its 2019 global economic growth forecast, citing simmering trade tensions and Brexit uncertainty.
+Sentiment was also jarred after the OECD cut its 2019 global economic growth forecast, citing simmering trade tensions and Brexit uncertainty.

 “The US-China trade issue remains a core driver of market sentiment, with hopes of a breakthrough this month driving the bullish sentiment throughout US stocks in particular.